“I would love for my husband to do it as he works so hard & has made so many sacrifices, he deserves it.”

 As Katie Noonan’s exquisite voice soars into the night with an Annie Lennox rendition of “There must be an angel,” I’m inclined to agree.
 The heavens concur with a light showering from above as a symphony of frogs joins in for the chorus.

-Alongside her versatility and goose-bump inspiring renditions, is singer/songwriter Angie Har, poetic lyricist and vocalist Sam Buckingham, and Melody Pool, whose latest album The Hurting Scene is described as “These are songs that …
+Alongside her versatility and goose-bump inspiring renditions, is singer/songwriter Angie Har, poetic lyricist and vocalist Sam Buckingham, and Melody Pool, whose latest album The Hurting Scene is described as “These are songs that will break your heart. …

 filed04 Nov 2014 fromCarmen Jenner